 Shaping 100% rye sourdough

 Dust your working surface properly with rye flour & start thinking about shapes: a rectangle, a ball, and a pyramid.
 Shaping the wet dough is a challenge and you should be quick.

 Decide whether you bake 1 or 2 loaves and dust one or two more spots on the working surface where you place the shaped bread to rise (dusted parchment paper as a good assistant to load a loaf into the oven).

-Now to the shaping!
+Now to the specifics of shaping!

 Firstly, try to build a rectangle by rolling the dough against the surface.
 The dough becomes denser but the purpose is not to use too much flour when working on the dough.
 You do not want any floury surprises inside your loaf so keep your dough moving.
 Add little flour and tap your hands in flour often.